jonathancraddock/bolt-config/external-links.md

 The function `clientip()` is one I've used before and appears to be fairly reliable.
 I've written my own API in Node-Red to return me a two letter country code for any IP address.
 There are plenty available, but here are two free-ish examples:

-* https://ipinfodb.com/api allows 2 queries per second on their free tier and you can avoid hitting that by introducing a 500ms delay to each query.
+* https://ipinfodb.com/api allows 2 queries per second on their free tier.
 * https://ipinfo.io/ allows 1000 queries per day on their demo tier.

+The client location should be written to a cookie and re-read, to reduce the number/frequency of API calls.

 ```php
 function clientip()